Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 Method: Three-column analysis (Planned vs. Actual vs. Gap)

-Column 1: Revenue Analysis
+Column 1: Revenue analysis

-Q3 revenue by month:
+Q3 revenue by month

-Total Q3: $223K vs. $270K = $47K gap, declining trend worsening
+Total Q3: $223K vs. $270K, a $47K gap with a worsening declining trend.

-Column 2: Activity Analysis
+Column 2: Activity analysis

 What activities were supposed to drive revenue?